joao-l-amaral-alb/PageGenerator/README.md

 It is necessary to have access to some private repositories not avaiable in this repo.

 # TODO:
- - Remove the external dependencies.
+ - Remove external dependencies.
- - Add a table component.
+ - ~~Add a table component.~~
- - Add Modal and action buttons with dynamic acations.
+ - Add a modal and action buttons with dynamic actions.
- - Unify the inventory and result.
-It was a good intention with a subpar results.
+ - Unify the inventory and result sections.
+Although the intention was good, the results were subpar.
- - Refactoring page-factory.ts relationg to props and child.
+ - ~~Refactor page-factory.ts to use props and child components instead of other relationships.~~